hamsternipples/nosedocs/noseblog.md

 as best as I can tell, there are a lot of people wanting this thing to go through. probably there is money involved.
 I'm sure that these guys probably thought it was a good idea to get people needing the manifestation because of lack based thinking revolving around money. besides that, I know that there are opposing forces inside of the company which do not want this thing to go through, and the reason why I know that is because it would have already gone through. if there were not strong thinkers with opposing beliefs, I would not have have any problem coming into alignment with myself and my vision. there is resistance somewhere.

-it's probably the guy carlene was talking about. he's not going to change, and I agree, he probably won't. ho doesn't need to change for me to find my alignment either.
+it's probably the guy carlene was talking about. he's not going to change, and I agree, he probably won't. he doesn't need to change for me to find my alignment either.
 I need to change in order to find my alignment. that's it. that's all there is to it.

 there's nothing to be done.
 I know we're all waiting on me to find my alignment so we can get this show on the road, but really we're just going to have to accept the school as part of the clarifying experience along the way. there's no way around it.